npmcdn-to-unpkg-bot/robjwood.github.io/enterprise.md

 ## Website

-The current site is built on SharePoint 2010 with a move to SharePoint 2013 later this year.

-The latest site is built on Share a point 2013 and has been built on the Inuit framework.
+The new website is built on SharePoint 2013 and uses the Inuit framework.

 ## Intranet

 The Intranet serves the whole company and caters for both office based and field staff.
-It's used for

-We built the Intranet from designs supplied by an external agency.

 ## Skills I use